Irreversibility of decorrelating processes: an experimental assessment in cavity QED: Simulation of environment

 effectively resetting the cavity back to its initial vacuum state.
 The cycle is closed by the backward process $U_\textrm{B}$ between \AII{} and \CII{}, similarly to all previous protocols.
 Note that this experimental scheme is identical to the one of complete decorrelation, see Fig.~\ref{fig:complete_decor}, but without auxiliary atom \AI{}.
 The state reconstruction is finally performed on the \AII{}-\CII{} system.
 Ideally, the system comes to the state

-For the sake of simplicity, the reset process has been realized by the same experimental sequences programmed to simulate complete decorrelation with two atoms and two cavities, see Fig.~\ref{fig:complete_decor}.
+For the sake of simplicity, the thermalization process has been realized by the same experimental sequences programmed to realize the complete decorrelation with two atoms and two cavities.
 Since atomic samples have random number of real atoms, the decorrelation process was implemented by experimental sequences conditioned on the final detection of both atoms, \AI{} and \AII{}.
-For the reset environment, on the contrary, we have post-selected sequences conditioned on the successful detection of only one atom \AII{} and with no atoms in the sample~\AI{}.
+For the thermalization environment, on the contrary, we have post-selected sequences conditioned on the successful detection of only one atom \AII{} and with no atoms in the sample~\AI{}.

-As in the case of complete decorrelation, the reset process completely erases 2 bits of information stored in $\rho_\tau$, although in a different way.
-Figure~\ref{fig:results} shows the values of both $\langle \Sigma_{\text{reset}}\rangle$ and $I_{\text{reset}}$.
-Numerically simulated and experimentally measured values are reasonably close, demonstrating our good understanding of the system's main characteristics.
-At the same time, similarly to the decorrelation protocol, the use of different atoms to simulate a single qubit leads to a significant difference between $\langle \Sigma_{\text{reset}}\rangle$ and $I_{\text{reset}}$.
+As in the case of complete decorrelation, the reset process ideally erases, although in a different way, 2 bits of information stored in $\rho_\tau$, \ie $\Delta I_{\reset}=2$.
+In contrary to other considered environments, the entropy production $\langle \Sigma_{\reset}\rangle$ is expected to diverge to infinity for the ideal reset cycle.
+This behavior naturally follows from the reset cavity state ($\ket{0}$), which corresponds to a classical zero-temperature state presented by rank deficient density matrix.
+The impossibility of preparing this state according to the third law of thermodynamics is reflected by the infinite value of the entropy production.
+However, any imperfection in the state reset or in the following unitary backward evolution removes this restriction making realistic $\langle \Sigma_{\reset}\rangle$ finite.
+But, due to the highly divergent nature of $D$, even minor fluctuations in experimental noise lead to significant random changes in the reconstructed value of $\langle \Sigma_{\reset}\rangle$, which makes this quantity less suitable for characterizing quantum systems out of thermal equilibrium.

+Figure~\ref{fig:results} shows $\langle \Sigma_{\reset}\rangle$ and $\Delta I_{\reset}$.
+As for the dephasing environment, the erased information $\Delta I_{\reset}$ is maximal, set by the initial entangled state $\rho_\tau$.
+Regarding the value of $\langle \Sigma_{\reset}\rangle$, it does not correlate at all with its infinite ideal value due to various experimental imperfections and the high sensitivity of the divergence $D$ in the vicinity of rank deficient states.
+The discrepancy between its numerically simulated and experimentally measured values is of the similar nature as for the decorrelation protocol, also using different atoms to simulate a single qubit.